 Join us, and get the support you need, when you take one of the courses that support aspiring authors all the way to a publishing contract.

 Congratulations to our Cate Guthleben who is now represented by one of our partner literary agencies United Agents.
-Cate took The Classic course, one of our online novel writing courses, then wrote her novel last autumn with The Novelry and used all of our resources wisely, one-to-one calls and the support of our writers, has a fabulous writing buddy, used the Editing Course and she came on our Full English Retreat too.
+Cate took one of our online novel writing courses, then wrote her novel last autumn with The Novelry and used all of our resources wisely, one-to-one calls and the support of our writers, has a fabulous writing buddy, used the Editing Course and she came on our Full English Retreat too.
 Poster girl!
 Cate discovered the story she was meant to write, she writes beautifully and has great reserves of willpower and determination.
 She was voted The Firestarter winner by our members in February this year.
 So it was only a question of time (two weeks) before her work was snapped up by an agent.

 Her novel-in-waiting is a powerful and moving story, so stand by for more good news in the coming months!